 - Inquire about their breeding philosophy:

-Ask the breeder about their breeding philosophy and the goals of their breeding programme.
+Ask the breeder about their breeding philosophy and the goals of their breeding program.
 It is crucial to find out the breeder’s philosophy and goals.
 Are they breeding for conformation, temperament, or health?
-A responsible breeder should be able to articulate their goals and objectives and should have a defined breeding plan.
+Responsible breeders should be able to articulate their goals and objectives and should have a defined breeding plan.

 - Request references: